Fundamental Research Analyst banner

 • Building financial models to forecast future performance.

-• Writing research reports and presenting findings to clients or portfolio managers.
+• Writing research reports and presenting findings to clients or internal stakeholders.

 Skills Required: